aim-rsf/cprd-data-wrangle/README.md

 - **You need your own copy of CPRD's synthetic/real data to run the code.
 This repository does not contain any data files.**

-- **CPRD are moving towards a TRE model of data access, instead of a researchers downloading data onto their own computer.
+- **CPRD are moving towards a TRE model of data access, instead of a researcher downloading data onto their own computer.
 Read more [here](https://www.cprd.com/cprd-safe-our-trusted-research-environment).**

 - **This is a work in progress repository.
 If you would like to suggest or contribute a change, please read our [contributor guide](CONTRIBUTING.md).**